betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/FrequentlyAskedQuestions.md

 (`...`) arguments) directly in Google Mock.

-The problem is that in general, there is _no way_ for a mock object to know how many arguments are passed to the variadic strategy, and what the arguments' types are.
+The problem is that in general, there is _no way_ for a mock object to know how many arguments are passed to the variadic schedulingStrategy, and what the arguments' types are.
 Only the _author of the base class_ knows the protocol, and we cannot look into his head.